shammishailaj/signal/README.md

 ---

-Signal lets you automatically capture every user interaction froms: clicks, submits, transactions, emails, and much more.
+Signal lets you automatically capture every user interaction: clicks, submits, transactions, emails, and much more.
 You can then analyze it all retroactively.
+Liberate your analytics data!

 1. [Repo organization](#repo-organization)
 2. [Documentation](#documentation)